One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Abstract

 \section{Abstract}

-Multimodal models have become increasingly important as they surpass single-modality approaches on diverse tasks ranging from question-answering to autonomous driving.
+Multimodal models have become increasingly important as they surpass single-modality approaches on diverse tasks ranging from question-answering to disease diagnosis.
 Despite the importance of multimodal learning, existing efforts focus on vision-language applications, where the number of modalities rarely exceeds four (images, text, audio, video).
-However, data in other domains, such as healthcare, may include many more modalities like X-rays, PET scans, MRIs, genetic screening, genomic data, and clinical notes, creating a need for both efficient and accurate data integration.
+However, data in healthcare domain, may include many more modalities like X-rays, PET scans, MRIs, genetic screening, genomic data, and clinical notes, creating a need for both efficient and accurate data integration.
 Many state-of-the-art multimodal models rely on cross-attention or self-attention for effective data integration, which do not scale well for applications with more than two modalities.
 The complexity per layer of computing attention in either paradigm is, at best, quadratic with respect to the number of modalities, posing a computational bottleneck that impedes broad adoption.
 To address this, we propose a new attention mechanism, One-Versus-Others (OvO) attention, that scales \textit{linearly} with the number of modalities, thus offering a significant reduction in computational complexity compared to existing multimodal attention methods.
-Using four clinical datasets with diverse modalities, we show that our method decreases computation costs while maintaining or increasing performance compared to popular integration techniques.
-Across all clinical datasets, OvO reduced the number of required floating point operations (FLOPs) by at least 91.98\%, demonstrating its significant impact on efficiency and enabling wider adaptation. \footnote{ Code is available at \url{https://anonymous.4open.science/r/OvO-13BD/}}.
+Using three clinical datasets with multiple diverse modalities, we show that our method decreases computation costs while maintaining or increasing performance compared to popular integration techniques.
+Across all clinical datasets, OvO reduced the number of required floating point operations (FLOPs) by at least 91.98\%, demonstrating its significant impact on efficiency and enabling multi-modal predictions in healthcare.\footnote{ Code and Appendix are available at \url{https://github.com/rsinghlab/OvO}}